ecologyunderground/ecologyunderground/index.md

 5:00pm: Biogeosciences + Soil Ecology + Agroecology  mixer

-Description

-Day one will focus on key frontiers in understanding the response of belowground systems to climate change.
-One of the best ways of predicting future ecosystem responses to global change is to understand the mechanisms driving current soil community assembly and functions across disparate environments.
-In INS20, we will set the stage by gathering ten soil ecologists from disparate disciplines and scientific approaches from ecosystem modelers, to soil biogeochemists, and soil biogeographers to create a unified approach to understanding soil ecosystems at the global scale.
-With climate change, rainfall patterns are expected to change in the future, with tremendous consequences for humans and ecosystems.
-In OOS21, we feature work quantifying microbial, plant, and ecosystem response to drought, with particular focus on grasslands and croplands and studies that aim to scale or generalize ecosystem responses to drought.
-The response of ecosystem processes to climate change will vary depending on both microbial community and evolutionary dynamics, but the interactions between these forces are under-studied.
-In OOS7 we feature investigations in rapid evolution, community assembly, trait-based models, and eco-evolutionary dynamics to link climate, microbial community, and ecosystem processes.
-Together, these sessions will provide key insights needed to understand and model how below-ground ecosystems are responding to climate change.

 ### Wednesday, August 5th

 Time (EDT):  9.30 to 11.30 am (morning) and 1.00 to 2.30 pm (afternoon)

 Sessions: